-Suggested homework problems will be assigned on a weekly basis.
+Homework problems will be assigned on a weekly basis.
 Completing the homework will be on the honor system: you will need to self-report through Blackboard what you have completed.
+Homework will be plentiful.
+Do them - and other problems that aren't assigned because you need to work problems to develop the proper mathematical intuition.